mlabonne/llm-course/README.md

 * **Query construction**: Structured data stored in traditional databases requires a specific query language like SQL, Cypher, metadata, etc. We can directly translate the user instruction into a query to access the data with query construction.
 * **Agents and tools**: Agents augment LLMs by automatically selecting the most relevant tools to provide an answer.
 These tools can be as simple as using Google or Wikipedia, or more complex like a Python interpreter or Jira.
 * **Post-processing**: Final step that processes the inputs that are fed to the LLM.
 It enhances the relevance and diversity of documents retrieved with re-ranking, [RAG-fusion](https://github.com/Raudaschl/rag-fusion), and classification.
-For more query structuring techniques, check out the Langchain course RAG From Scratch here (https://www.youtube.com/playlist?list=PLfaIDFEXuae2LXbO1_PKyVJiQ23ZztA0x).
+For more query structuring techniques, check out the Langchain course [RAG From Scratch] (https://www.youtube.com/playlist?list=PLfaIDFEXuae2LXbO1_PKyVJiQ23ZztA0x).
 * **Program LLMs**: Frameworks like [DSPy](https://github.com/stanfordnlp/dspy) allow you to optimize prompts and weights based on automated evaluations in a programmatic way.
-* **LLM routing**: Construct adaptive RAG structure with self-check for relevance, correctness, and hallucination.
-Powered with LangGraph for control and routing. (https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_adaptive_rag.ipynb)
+* **LLM routing**: Construct [adaptive RAG structure](https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_adaptive_rag.ipynb) with self-check for relevance, correctness, and hallucination.
+Powered with LangGraph for control and routing.

 📚 **References**:
 * [LangChain - Query Construction](https://blog.langchain.dev/query-construction/): Blog post about different types of query construction.